 We are all excited about having this new space.
 We finally have a place to play the Wii, which had been sitting in the attic unused since we moved from Seattle 3 years ago, and the girls have an awesome wall to display their constant flow of artwork.
 All in all, it was a lot of work but I would do it again in a heartbeat.

-UPDATE: My normally non-expressive Husband totally surprised me the the other day by writing a little poem–something he’s never EVER done before.
-It was so funny and cute and I was blown away, & he said I could share it with y’all:
+UPDATE: My normally non-expressive husband totally surprised me the the other day by writing a little poem–something he’s never EVER done before.
+It was so funny and cute and I was blown away, & he said I could share it: